 Federal requirements for financial aid requires colleges to look at three areas to determine if a student can continue to receive financial aid, including Subsidized and Unsubsidized Direct Stafford student loans, Perkins loans and grants (Pell, SEOG Work Study).
 The three areas are:

-- The Quantitative Standard (Pursuit of Program): students must be earning passing grades toward their degree or certificate according to the attached chart.
+- The Quantitative Standard (Pursuit of Program): students must earn passing grades toward their degree or certificate according to the attached chart.

 - Maximum Time Frame: in order to retain eligibility for federal financial aid, students must complete their programs of study within a maximum time frame of 150% of the length of the program.